logo

 LIMITATIONS

-Your writing is independent of your background and physical appearance.
+* Your writing is independent of your background and physical appearance.
 Handwriting does not give causality information on gender, religion, race, color, creed, age, handicap (e.g., sensory, manual, or speaking disability), political leaning, cultural influences, physical strength, natural origin, physical beauty, social economic background, educational qualifications, group status, and financial status.
 Statistical correlations have yielded various degrees of success and/or failure.
 Federal District Court-United States v.
 Hazelwood School District (1976) indicated handwriting analysis meets Equal Employment Opportunity Commission, EEOC, (Title VII of the 1964 Civil Rights Act) requirements as non-discriminatory.
-The EEOC legal counsel in 2001 indicated that there has been no cases based on handwriting that discriminate against an individual's race, sex, color, national origin, age and disability.
+But, the EEOC legal counsel in 2001 indicated that there has been no case based on handwriting that discriminate against an individual's race, sex, color, national origin, age and disability.

 Graphology Theory As A Test Limitations